 Denys owned a piece of land down at the coast... a weathered growth of grey stone on the salted soil, and in the midst of it a few old mango trees.
 He had built a small house on his land and I stayed there...
 When the tide was out, you could walk for miles away Seawards from the house, picking up strange long, peaked shells and starfish...
 The coast below the house had a row of deep caves and grottos, where you sat in shade and watched the distant glittering blue water.
 When the tide came in,

 it filled up the caves to the level of the ground on which the house was built, and in the porous coral rock the Sea sang and sighed.

 Isak Dinesen Out Of Africa

-It is Autumn and we have come out of the sun but not the sea.
-For we are Of The Sea.
 The sea is within us, enfolding and surrounding.
-It is all about Sea Cottage.
-Driftwood in every corner, weathered tables and chairs, worn wicker, tattered slipcovers, sea shells on every window sill and in every nook and cranny.
-It is a way of life, a calm ease that remains in every season.
+Driftwood in every corner, weathered tables, worn wicker, tattered slipcovers, and scattered seashells.
+It is a way of life, a calm that remains.

 De La Mer